-Coronavirus travel advice in Canada
+Coronavirus travel advice for Canadians

 All coronavirus travel updates for Canadians noted here have been created for general guidance only.
-We strongly recommend reading coronavirus travel advice from your local authorities and governments, such as the Public Health Agency of Canada, as well as guidance from the World Health Organization (WHO), a trusted source of global health news and information.
+We strongly recommend reading the latest coronavirus travel advice from your local authorities and governments, such as the Public Health Agency of Canada, as well as guidance from the World Health Organization (WHO), a trusted source of global health news and information.

 Dreaming of your next trip?